newsdev/ai2html/index.md

 > ai2html is an open-source script for Adobe Illustrator that converts your Illustrator documents into html and css.

-[Here are examples](https://delicious.com/archietse/ai2html) of how we’ve used the script at The New York Times.
+[Here are examples](https://delicious.com/archietse/ai2html,nyt) of how we’ve used the script at The New York Times and [examples](https://delicious.com/archietse/ai2html,others) of how others have used it.
+Share your ai2html projects on Twitter, Delicious, etc. using #ai2html.

 ## Table of contents